logo

 Paralegal Careers

-Paralegals offer support to lawyers by completing many of the tasks required in a legal setting, with the explicit exception of offering legal advice to clients.
+Paralegals support lawyers by completing many of the tasks required in a legal setting, with the explicit exception of offering legal advice to clients.
 If you are interested in a career as a paralegal, you should understand what paralegals do, common paralegal requirements and resources by state, different types of paralegal careers, and salary and job outlook information for paralegals.
-According to the Bureau of Labor Statistics (BLS), over 345,000 paralegals and legal assistants were employed as of May 2020.1 If you are interested in joining this growing profession, continue reading for more information on a career as a paralegal.
+If you wish to join this growing profession of over 366,000 paralegals, continue reading.1

 Table of Contents